China official blames Fed for global market rout, not yuan

 "We were wronged."

-Many analysts, however, say a key factor roiling markets is worry China's economy might be slowing sharply despite Beijing's efforts.
+Many analysts, however, say a key factor roiling markets is concern that China's economy might be slowing sharply despite Beijing's efforts.
 That could have a significant impact on global growth, hitting company earnings and reducing demand for commodities.

 The Fed, which has been prepping investors for a possible rate hike, declined to comment.

-Fed policymakers acknowledge their actions can stir global markets, but argue they need to stay focused on growth at home.
+Fed policymakers acknowledge their actions can stir global markets, but argue they aren't stewards of the world's economy.

-"This isn't about us.
-This is about developments abroad and I think what we have to assess is how those developments abroad potentially could impinge on us," New York Federal Reserve Bank President William Dudley said on Wednesday as he acknowledged the market turmoil had made a U.S. rate hike in September "less compelling."
+Market turmoil "is not a U.S. problem," New York Federal Reserve Bank President William Dudley said on Wednesday.

+Dudley said the sell-off was sparked by "developments abroad," although Kansas City Fed chief Esther George said on Thursday the U.S. central bank helped set the stage by pumping trillions of dollars into the banking system in recent years.

 Policy insiders have told Reuters that China has been so surprised by the global reaction to its yuan devaluation that it's likely to keep the currency on a tight leash in the near-term to head off any currency war that could spark a broader financial crisis.